ereekaj/bikesharing/README.md

 ![image for heatmap of tips per user and gender by weekday and hour](https://github.com/ereekaj/bikesharing/blob/main/Resources/user_trips_gender_weekday.png)

 The last heatmap breaks down user trips by gender, type of user by weekday.
-It is clear that subscribers overall use the bikes more often and that male customers use the bikes more than female counterparts.
+It is clear that subscribers overall use the bikes more often than customers and that male subscribers use the bikes more than female counterparts.

 ## Summary: